popdotco/winston/README.md

-Winston is a AB/split/multivariate testing library utilizing redis and a basic machine learning algorithm for automatically displaying the most successful test variations.
+Winston is a AB/split/multivariate testing library utilizing Redis and a basic machine learning algorithm for automatically displaying the most successful test variations.
+Winston also has the ability to employ confidence interval checks on your test variation performance to ensure that randomization of variations continues to occur until Winston is confident that a test variation is indeed statistically performing better than the others.

 ## Status